|

 59, Anne Malkowiak, Ellwood City High School, 2-9-1989.
 (Credit: Andy Nuzzo)

 59, Mike O'Boyle scored a school-record 59 points for Parkland in a 112-66 non-league win over Northwestern in 1974.
-O'Boyle, who had just two points in the opening period, broke the 10-year-old mark of 41 by Fred Bratz.
+O'Boyle, who had just two points in the opening period, broke the 10-year-old mark of 41 by Fred Baatz.
 (Credit: Paul Lutcher and the Allentown Morning Call)

 59, Don Rodenbach, Liberty in 1962 (Allentown Morning Call)